 WHOIS is a public database that provides information about domain name registrations.
 You can visit websites such as whois.net or whois.icann.org, to enter the website’s domain name, and retrieve details about the registered owner, including their contact information.

-Whois.icann.org is recommended as it is an authentic platform and doesn’t require any signing up or subscriptions to gain knowledge on who the publisher of a website is.
-It is also free to use and all you have to do is paste the website URL into the search engine.
+Whois.icann.org is recommended as it is an authentic platform that doesn’t require signing up or subscriptions to learn who a website’s publisher is.
+It is also free to use; all you have to do is paste the website URL into the search engine.

 Use LinkedIn

-LinkedIn is another great method for uncovering who the publisher of a website is.
-In order to create a profile on LinkedIn you have to enter the organization you work or volunteer for and what your position within the company is.
+LinkedIn is another great method for uncovering a website’s publisher.
+To create a profile on LinkedIn, you have to enter the organization you work or volunteer for and your position within the company.

 Simply search for the website name on LinkedIn, the top result will most likely be a company profile, but under these results, you will also find profiles of people who work there.
 This will help you identify people to contact and give you some information on what their role within the company is.